itamarkarlik/http-log-analysis/investigation-notes.md

 ## High Volume of HTTP 404 Responses

-Analysis of HTTP 404 response activity identified several source IP addresses generating failed web requests.
+Analysis of HTTP 404 response activity identified multiple source IP addresses generating high volumes of failed web requests across the environment.

-One source IP address (`192.168.203.63`) generated a significantly higher volume of 404 responses compared to all other systems in the dataset, with over 1.2 million failed requests observed.
+One source IP address (`192.168.203.63`) generated a significantly higher volume of HTTP 404 responses compared to all other observed hosts, with over 1.2 million failed requests recorded.

-The activity may indicate automated web requests, aggressive crawling, scanning activity, application misconfiguration, or repeated access attempts to unavailable resources.
+Further analysis revealed that this activity was associated with the `DirBuster-0.12` user-agent, indicating automated web directory enumeration behavior.

-Additional investigation was required to determine whether the behavior represented legitimate application activity or potentially suspicious enumeration behavior.
+The observed pattern is consistent with aggressive reconnaissance activity, including large-scale URI brute-forcing and web content discovery attempts aimed at identifying accessible or hidden web resources within the environment.

 ---